alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 (Note: This section repeats a lot of things I said before.
 I'm still figuring out where I want the new ideas to go.
-The modularity/composability stuff is actually pretty important - most researchers think of neural net layers as a block of compute that will do the right thing.)
+The modularity/composability stuff is actually pretty important.)

-(I'm actually not happy with this section in general.)
+(I'm actually not happy with this section in general, needs a rewrite.)

 Andrew Ng has a nice quote about why deep learning is so flexible.
 Most machine learning approaches map numbers to other numbers.
 Deep neural nets are different -